top of page

 The Takeaway

+Building resilience isn’t about pushing harder but recovering smarter.
 When individuals and teams learn to manage stress intentionally, they move from burnout to breakthrough.

 💡 Next Week: We’ll wrap up our ESA Skills Series with the final two capabilities: Innovation & Creative Thinking and Influence & Stakeholder Management.
 Together, they shape how teams generate ideas, drive collaboration, and turn vision into impact, which is the perfect way to close the loop on the 12 Essential Skills for thriving teams.